jmmb/www.milesisland.net/about.md

 title: "About"
 ---

-**Miles Island** is a music project from Minneapolis songwriter and multi-instrumentalist Jim Bjorklun.
-The sound evokes the solitary winters and hazy summers of Minnesota.
+**Miles Island** is an alternative music project from Minneapolis songwriter and multi-instrumentalist Jim Bjorklun.
+It also evokes the solitary winters and hazy summers of Minnesota.

-It began years earlier, when Jim was living on a lake and playing in various bands.
+The story begins years earlier, when Jim was living on a lake and playing in various bands.
 He started feeling the need to create music as well, and gradually collected a string of song ideas and lyrics.